 2. The Minister of Finance and Economic Development may at his own discretion increase or decrease the items exempted from the Sur-tax under these Regulations and issue directives for the proper implementation of these Regulations.

-These Regulations shall enter into force as of 11th day of April 2007.
+These Regulations have entered full force as of 11th day of April 2007.